fortier4/CS-465/README.md

 Design and implement Node.js, MongoDB RESTful API, by applying middleware which will execute queries for POST, GET, and PUT operations.

 Module Six:
+Use Angular framework to build a client side Single Page Application (SPA).
+Single-Page Application will host the Client-Admin-Side Website that is based on project requirements.
+Create services and classes to make requests to an API server for CRUD operations.

 Module Seven: